thosoo/Logitech-G19-Linux-Daemon/readme.txt

 - Navigate with your display-keys
 - Press OK to start an applet
 - Press MENU to go back to the Menu (there is a chance the applet wil reapear on its own, just press MENU again)
+- some applets use the option key (see below)

 - if anything goes wrong: sudo killall python (might kill some other processes)

 ==== some tips ====
 - If an applet crashes, most of the time it's possible to go back to the menu by pressing the MENU-Key (crashed app will be terminated)
+- Ther will be created a config file @ ~/.lg19/lg19.cfg . check it out to check values manually
 - Don't try any fancy stuff - Or please do so and send me the error log and a short summary of what you were doing

 ==== Special Keys ====